 Mortgages are difficult to find in Spain, with banks still wary of lending on property after the market collapse.

-Corp focuses on projects “tailored to customer demand,” according to promotional materials Founders Pau Castro and Pedro Molina highlight “the importance of promoting and building housing adequate for the current market situation,” the company said in a recent press release.
+Corp focuses on projects “tailored to customer demand,” according to promotional materials.
+The company highlights “the importance of promoting and building housing adequate for the current market situation,” in a recent press release.
 “It’s the customer who strikes us the market trends and not the market that strikes the customer trends.”

 Since its inception in 2008, the company has built more than 1,300 homes in areas such as Maresme, Baix Llobregat, Barcelona and Vallès Occidental.
 Last year the company debuted a project with 63 houses and 8 offices in Barcelona’s Guinardó neighborhood.
 That project sold 25 homes in the first 48 hours, the company announced at the time.